quintanar401/connect-kdb-q/README.md

 This package provides the following services:
 * It fully supports Q protocol and is able to connect to 3.x servers (2.x is accounted for but not tested).
 * All Q objects are exactly represented by JS objects including long type which is not supported natively in JS.
 Uncompression is supported.
 Visual representation of Q types is identical to Q console.
-* You can fast select servers and connect to them in Select Service view using tags and filters.
+* You can fast select servers and connect to them in Select Server view using tags and filters.
 Two configuration files are supported for project wide servers and user servers.
-It is also possible to enter them manually.
+It is also possible to enter servers manually.
 It is possible to connect to different servers in different panels.
 * Server connection status is displayed in the status bar and in Select Server view.
 * You can execute selected text or the current line.
-Results are shown in a separate Query Results view which is the ordinary editor with some additional features, thus you can use it as a Q Console to execute ad-hoc queries, copy data, use autocomplete to navigate code and etc.
+Results are shown in a separate Query Results view which is an ordinary editor with some additional features, thus you can use it as Q Console to execute ad-hoc queries, copy data, use autocomplete to navigate code and etc.
 * Query Results view provides information about the query, its result type and size.
-If the result is too big to fit it is possible to print additional data.
+If the result is too big to fit it is possible to request to print additional data.

 ## Servers